 The Board of Directors of the School grants all contracted employees of the School a total of 10 days of sick/personal pay per year, provided, however, that the employee is contracted for a full year.
-Contracted employees may carry over all unused sick/ personal days from year to year.
-The liability at June 30, 2022 totaled \$23,987, which is included in accrued liabilities on the consolidated statement of financial position.
+Contracted employees may carry over all unused sick/personal days from year to year.
+The liability at June 30, 2023 totaled \$22,360, which is included in accrued liabilities on the consolidated statement of financial position.

-Recent Accounting Pronouncements
+Recent Accounting Pronouncements - Adopted

 In January 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 ASU 2016-02 requires that a lessee recognize the assets and liabilities that arise from leases classified as finance or operating.
 A lessee should recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and lease liabilities.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-ASU 2016-02 is effective for financial statements issued for annual periods beginning after December 15, 2021.
-Management is currently evaluating the impact of adopting this new guidance on its consolidated financial statements.
+ASU 2016-02 was effective for the School as of July 1, 2022.
+Adoption of the new standard resulted in no impact to the financial statements.